A Deep RL Approach on Task Placement and Scaling of Edge Resources for Cellular Vehicle-to-Network Service Provisioning: System model and Problem formulation

-Fig.~\ref{fig:reward}~illustrates how the reward function~\eqref{eq:reward} aims at meeting the target delay $d_{tgt}$ without leading to over- or under-provisioning.
-Namely, over-provisioning computing resources (\glspl{cpu}) $C_{p,v}$ will result in a delay lower than the target one $d_{tgt}$ as we use more \glspl{cpu} than necessary.
-Conversely, under-provisioning computing resources at the \gls{pop} where the vehicle is assigned results in exceeding the target delay, thus the reward decreases.
+Fig.~\ref{fig:reward}~illustrates how the reward function~\eqref{eq:reward} aims at meeting the target delay $d_{tgt}$ without leading to over- or under-provisioning of computing resources (\glspl{cpu}).
+Namely, over-provisioning resources $C_{p,v}$ at the PoP will result in a delay lower than the target one $d_{tgt}$ as we use more \glspl{cpu} than necessary.
+Conversely, under-provisioning computing resources results in exceeding the target delay, decreasing the reward.
+The goal of the reward function is to push $d_{t}$ toward $d_{tgt}$, while having its range bounded $R(\cdot) \in [0, 1]$ that provides effective signals for training stability.
+Without a bounded range, rewards could go to plus/minus infinity when the latency is too small/large, which can hinder the learning of DRL agents by incurring extreme gradients during backpropagation.
 Moreover, the placement decision $p'_v$ also impacts the reward, for processing the vehicle $v$ tasks at a \gls{pop} $p'_v \neq p_v$ results in a high transmission latency $l_{p_v,p'_v}$.
-As a result, the total delay may increase beyond the target $d_{tgt}$ thus reduce the reward.
-Ideally, \emph{placement} and \emph{scaling} decisions should lead to a total delay as close as possible to the target one $d_{tgt}$.
+As a result, the total delay may increase beyond the target $d_{tgt}$ thus reducing the reward.
+Ideally, \emph{placement} and \emph{scaling} decisions should lead to a total delay as close as possible to the target $d_{tgt}$.

 Notice that the reward function of~\eqref{eq:reward} is nonlinear in the decision variables $C_{p,v}$ and $p'_v$ (via equation~\eqref{eq:total-delay}).
-Taking logarithms on~\eqref{eq:reward} would not suffice, for still we would have the processing delay term in the power of two.
-Moreover, even if we unroll the processing delay with its average~\eqref{eq:avg-delay}, it appears a non-linear dependency with the number of \glspl{cpu} $C_{p,v}$ and the number of vehicles that a~\gls{pop} processes -- see~the denominator of \eqref{eq:avg-delay}.
-Hence, we cannot linearize the reward function~\eqref{eq:reward}.
-Additionally, the reward function~\eqref{eq:reward} is not convex/concave in the decision variables, for the second derivative with respect to the delay (see formula \ref{eq:deriv}) with $d=d_v/d_{tgt}$, does not have the same sign for all $d$.
+Taking logarithms on~\eqref{eq:reward} would not suffice, as it would result to a processing delay term in the power of two.
+Moreover, when we substitute the processing delay with its average according to formula~\eqref{eq:avg-delay}, we have a non-linear dependency with the number of \glspl{cpu} $C_{p,v}$ and the number of vehicles that a~\gls{pop} processes.
+Additionally, the reward function~\eqref{eq:reward} is not convex/concave in the decision variables, for the second derivative with respect to the delay with $d=d_v/d_{tgt}$, does not have the same sign for all $d$: